 Students pay tuition for a single term at the Osgoode Hall Law School rate.
 Tuition is paid to Osgoode instead of the student’s primary law school for that term.
 Students are not ‘double-billed’.
 See Osgoode tuition and fees for further information.

 The Program makes every attempt to ensure that there are no significant additional costs for the participants beyond what would be expected if the student were to remain for their final term in a normal course setting at Osgoode or at their primary law school.
 Transportation to and from Toronto, and to and from the placement (if required) is provided.
 Accommodation is considered while in Toronto and on the placement.

 Many students from outside of Toronto have been able to stay with friends or relatives.
 We will try to assist in arranging for billeted or paying accommodation for those not able to find a place.
 The Program requests that students do all they can to keep costs low, assisting if at all possible in arranging reasonable transportation and accommodations.
 In some years, depending on funding and placement locations, students may be asked to contribute to placement costs outside of Toronto.

 Application Information and Deadline

-Telephone interviews will take place between mid-May to mid-June.
+Online interviews will take place between March 13-17.
 In addition to academic ability and demonstrated commitment to working with and for Indigenous communities, we are looking for good judgment, flexibility, integrity and the ability to work with people from different cultures.

 External students who are admitted to the Program will have to obtain a Letter of Permission from their primary law school.
 The semester at Osgoode Hall Law School merely stands in for what would have been a regular semester of study at their own law school.
 Therefore, participation in the Program does not delay graduation.
 Every student’s law degree is issued by their primary law school.